Bergvca/bergvca.github.io/resume.md

 ### Results
 * &bull; At BNP Paribas, set up and integrated the Front Office supervisory tool **ForcePoint UEBA**
-* &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully classifying millions of transactions a day
+* &bull; At Rabobank, built a fraud detection system running in production using **Machine Learning**, successfully classifying millions of transactions a day
 * &bull; Setup **Customer Journey Monitoring** at Rabobank
 * &bull; Worked on a wide range of (inter)national **fraud and cybercrime** investigations at PwC